jwoLondon/adventOfCode/2019/intcode.md

         |> commandLog
 ```

 Should output the first input (13) and then pause awaiting second input.
-Note to reverse the log list when in a paused state.

 ```elm {l m}
 test7 : List String